krystinli/Legoland/stats_basics/09_Bayes.md

-# Conditional_Probability
+# Conditional Probability
-Conditional Probability is the likelihood of an outcome occuring basd on previous outcome occuring
+Conditional Probability is the likelihood of an outcome occuring basd on previous outcome occuring:
 - `P(A|B)=P(A∩B)/P(B)`
 - `P(A∩B)=P(B|A).P(A)`